About Tor: Testimonial: Why do I use Tor?

 A humility of experience informs me that attempting to impose once's technical understandings on others, via coercion or whatever technique, is counter productive.

 People do what they do for good reason or just from habit.
 They are free to choose their own behaviour, irrespective of how one feels about the utility or wisdom of the choice.
-Equally, one is free to describe ill-informed decisions as such, though targeting individuals and shaming them is itself not only unhelpful, but demeans oneself.
-Its about respectful, compassionate debate, not ad hominem attacks.
+Equally, one is free to describe ill-informed decisions as such, though targeting individuals and shaming them is not only unhelpful, but demeans oneself.
+Engage in respectful, compassionate debate, not ad hominem attacks.

 To return to "OpSec", if one is using a mobile phone to access on-line content, one has chosen the weakest position, though it is likely convenient.
 A mobile phone is a surveillance device in and of itself, and on it one can only install software chosen by a conglomerate of corporations, under the control of a gatekeeper.
 One can learn how to eradicate these software restrictions from the phone.
 However, this is a challenging technical pursuit, so almost nobody does it.
 Even then it is still a surveillance device reporting your real-time position to a collection of mobile service transmitter/receiver stations.
 These records are available to law enforcement via warrants, or signals intelligence via less obvious means.
 Recall: your real-time position data is recorded and is available; where you are every minute of every day when the mobile phone still has a battery in it.